CloudLabs-Samples/EduLabs/Demo/azure/demo-v1.md

 # CloudLabs Demo : Azure environment with Windows machine

 ## Overview
 This lab environment has a Windows Virtual machine along with PowerBI Desktop pre-installed.
-And Global admin access to Azure environment with dedicated tenant
+And Global admin access to the Azure environment with a dedicated tenant where you can deploy the resources.

 ## Getting started